NBN (TV station): 2010s

 In 2010, it was announced that two of NBN's inner Newcastle retransmitter sites in Charlestown and Cooks Hill were selected to carry 3D broadcasts of the 2010 State of Origin series.

-On 26 September 2010, NBN began transmission of the HD digital channel GEM (now 9Gem) on channel 80.
+On 26 September 2010, NBN began transmission of the HD digital channel GEM on channel 80.

 In January 2012, NBN celebrated 50 years of broadcasting across Northern NSW and the Gold Coast.
 Coincidentally, it also marked 20 years since the station took Nine's signal across all of Northern NSW.
 On 26 March 2012, NBN began transmission of Nine's metropolitan informercial channel Extra on channel 84.

 On 27 January 2014, along with the Nine Network, NBN switched from the Supertext logo to Nine's Closed Captioning logo.

 After Nine revived 9HD and launched new lifestyle channel 9Life on 26 November 2015, NBN made no announcements of its intent to follow Nine's move in regional areas, instead continuing to broadcast 9Gem's HD feed on channel 80.
 NBN released a statement on its website days before the 9HD relaunch, saying that efforts are made to upgrade its stations across the region.
-On 10 February 2016, Nine Entertainment Co announced that NBN would receive both 9HD and 9Life in "coming months", with further confirmation on 16 February that they would launch on 1 March 2016.
+On 10 February 2016, Nine Entertainment announced that NBN would receive both 9HD and 9Life in "coming months", with further confirmation on 16 February that they would launch on 1 March 2016.
 As a result, their channel listing was reshuffled to match to Nine's metropolitan listing with 9Gem on channel 82, 9Go! on channel 83, 9Life on channel 84 and Extra on channel 85.

 On 9 February 2016, it was announced that Kylie Blucher, managing director of QTQ Brisbane, would be appointed managing director of NBN while retaining her position at QTQ, stating that she would "be splitting [her] time between Brisbane and Newcastle".